-After agents are installed on managed machines, you probably want to update them as your customer requirements change and your knowledge of the VSA grows.
-In this case use the Agent > Copy Settings function to copy these changes to any number of machines you are authorized to access.
-Be sure to select "Do Not Copy" for any agent settings you do not want to overwrite.

-First, you'll need to make changes to a single machine ID account that serves as the source machine ID to copy changes from.
-Again, it makes better sense to make your changes to a machine ID template account rather than a working machine ID account.
-This ensures that your machine ID templates remain the "master repositories" of all your agent settings and are ready to serve as the source of agent install packages as described above.
+Machine ID templates are initially used to create an agent install package using the template as the source to copy settings from.
+But even after agents are installed on managed machines, you'll need to update settings on existing machine ID accounts as your customer requirements change and your knowledge of the VSA grows.
+In this case use Agent > Copy Settings to copy these changes to any number of machines IDs you are authorized to access.
+Be sure to select Do Not Copy for any settings you do not want to overwrite.
+Use Add to copy settings without removing existing settings.
+Kaseya recommends making changes to a selected template first, then using that template as the source machine ID to copy changes from.
+This ensures that your machine ID templates remain the "master repositories" of all your agent settings and are ready to serve as the source of agent install packages and existing machine ID accounts.